Hormonal Hair Loss: Causes And How To Reduce It Naturally

 - Apply A Hair Mask Every Week

 You have to tackle the problem of hair loss due to hormonal imbalance internally as well as externally.
 This means, apart from changing your diet, you must also take care of your scalp and hair health externally.
 The easiest way to do so is to apply a hair mask once every week.
-Here are a few hair masks that work well for inducing hair growth:
+However, the masks can only improve your hair texture and may not treat or reverse hair loss due to hormonal changes.

 Coconut Oil And Castor Oil: Mix equal parts of coconut oil and castor oil.
 Massage the oil into your scalp and hair.
 Wear a shower cap and wait for 45 minutes.
 Wash off the oil with shampoo and conditioner.